What is Sfumato

 - Three-dimensional Cartesian grid

-- Vectorized in unit of a block
+- Vectorized in a unit of a block

-- Parallelization via MPI and ordering of the Peano-Hilbert space filling curve
+- Parallelization via MPI and ordering of the Peano-Hilbert space-filling curve

 - MHD (hyperbolic equation)

-- Roe’s and HLLD approximate Riemann solvers
+- HLLD, HLLD-minus, Boris-HLLD, HLL, Roe’s approximate Riemann solvers

 - Fully cell-centered scheme